getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/index.md

 ### Resolved

 - An issue is marked as resolved when an individual resolves it by manually changing the state on the issue page UI, submitting a fix, or when the project’s auto-resolve feature is configured.
 Team members are notified via email.
-Auto-resolve is located in Project Settings > General Settings.
+Auto-resolve is located in **Project Settings > General Settings**.

 [{% asset notifications/auto-resolve.png alt="Event settings sliding toggle for disabling auto resolve." %}]({% asset notifications/auto-resolve.png @path %})